 \section{Conclusions}

-The self-attention mechanism of Transformers links each of the tokens to the \texttt{[CLS]} token.
-The strength of this attention link can be intuitively considered as an indicator to the contribution of each token.
+The self-attention mechanism links each of the tokens to the \texttt{[CLS]} token.
+The strength of this attention link can be intuitively considered as an indicator of the contribution of each token to the classification.
 While this is intuitive, given the term ``attention'', the attention values reflect only one aspect of the Transformer network or even of the self-attention head.
 As we demonstrate, both when using a fine-tuned BERT model for NLP and with the ViT model, attentions lead to fragmented and non-competitive explanations.

-Despite of this shortcoming and the importance of Transformer models, the literature with regards to interpretability of Transformers is sparse.
-In comparison to CNNs, there are multiple factors that prevent models developed for other forms of neural networks (not including the slower black-box methods) to be applied.
-These include the use of non-positive activation functions, the frequent use of skip connections, and the challenge of modeling the multiplication that is used in self-attention.
+Despite this shortcoming and the importance of Transformer models, the literature with regards to interpretability of Transformers is sparse.
+In comparison to CNNs, multiple factors prevent methods developed for other forms of neural networks (not including the slower black-box methods) from being applied.
+These include the use of non-positive activation functions, the frequent use of skip connections, and the challenge of modeling the matrix multiplication that is used in self-attention.

-Our method provides specific solutions to each of these challenges and obtained state of the art results when compared to the methods of the Transformer literature, the LRP method, and the GradCam method, which can be applied directly to Transformers.
-Our code is attached as supplementary and would be released as open-source.
+Our method provides specific solutions to each of these challenges and obtains state-of-the-art results when compared to the methods of the Transformer literature, the LRP method, and the GradCam method, which can be applied directly to Transformers.